 A total of 200 schools signed up to get front row seats to the free XL Catlin Arctic Live education webcasts which ran from May 4th through 10th from Svalbard, a Norwegian island between mainland Norway and the North Pole.

 Through 30 YouTube webcasts, students between the ages of 7 and 16 accessed frontline research through interviews with scientists, live investigations and Q&A sessions with polar educator Jamie Buchanan-Dunlop.

-“XL Catlin Arctic Live uses a novel approach to bring to life the latest field science from the Arctic’s fragile ecosystem to thousands of students,” says Chip Cunliffe, Director of Sustainable Development, XL Catlin.
+“XL Catlin Arctic Live uses a novel approach to bring to life the latest field science from the Arctic’s fragile ecosystem to thousands of students,” says Chip Cunliffe, Biodiversity Director, AXA XL.
 “We aim to ignite curiosity for the natural world and inspire future STEM careers in order to encourage young people to become engaged with the protection and preservation of the environment.”